 NRCM currently has 1 job opening.

-The Forests and Wildlife Program Director provides ongoing management and leadership for NRCM’s efforts to protect the natural character of the ecologically, economically, and recreationally important woods and wildlife of Maine.
-General responsibilities include advocacy before the legislature and administrative bodies, communications with the media and general public, collaboration with coalition partners, and program planning and implementation.
+The Natural Resources Council of Maine, the state’s leading environmental advocacy organization, is seeking to hire a new Forests and Wildlife Program Director.
+This is a senior policy position with substantial responsibilities aimed at helping protect the integrity and unique natural character of more than 10 million acres of forestland known as Maine’s North Woods.
+Responsibilities include advocacy before the legislature and administrative bodies, communications with the media and general public, collaboration with coalition partners, and program planning and implementation.
 The Program Director develops and maintains expertise on all key policy issues in NRCM’s Forest and Wildlife Program and uses this knowledge as the basis for persuasive advocacy and sound strategic and political judgment.
 This is full-time permanent position based at NRCM’s office in Augusta, Maine.
 The Program Director reports to NRCM’s Senior Director of Advocacy.

-Application Process: Interested candidates should submit a cover letter, resume, and at least one writing sample by September 6, 2019 to email@example.com.
+Application Process: Interested candidates should submit a cover letter, resume, and at least one writing sample to email@example.com.
+See full job description below.
+The position will be posted until filled.

 - Commitment and passion for environmental issues and NRCM’s mission.